-Uber and Lyft are smartphone apps, so as an Uber or Lyft driver you’ll need to use a smartphone with a data plan to receive ride requests.
-The Uber and Lyft apps for drivers works with most modern smartphones, but there are some important phone requirements that you need to be aware of before you go out and buy a phone for your ridesharing job.
+The Uber and Lyft apps for drivers work with most modern smartphones, but there are some important phone requirements that you need to be aware of before you go out and buy a phone.

-It’s also important to know what types of phones work well with Uber and Lyft, what phone features and accessories you’ll need, how much data the apps use, and how to download the apps onto your phone.
-I cover all of these topics in this article.
+Read on to learn what types of phones work well with Uber and Lyft, what phone accessories you’ll need, and how much data the apps use.

 Uber Phone Requirements

 The Uber driver app requires iOS 14.8 or newer for Apple users, and Android 7.0 or higher for Android users.

 The Lyft driver app requires iOS 14 or higher and Android 7.0 or higher

 What are the best phones for Uber and Lyft drivers?

 The newer the phone, the better Uber and Lyft will function.